 Chalk by Bill Thomson

-This is what happens on a rainy day when three friends draw with chalk on the sidewalk. . . the drawings come to life!
+This is the story of a rainy day when three friends draw with chalk on the sidewalk. . . and the drawings come to life!

 Flora and the Penguin by Molly Idle

 Beautiful periwinkle, white, and yellow illustrations show an ice skating Flora meeting a penguin.
 At first she’s rude but then she changes her behavior.